defl/videoprocessor/README.md

 - Yes, >=10 bit capture input, >=10 bit transfer to madVR, 10 bit D3D11 into >=10 bit screen have all been observed working
 - Example: Use a PS4Pro, set up 12 bit RGB mode and hook the output of your video card to a computer monitor.
 Once you fullscreen you should be seeing 10bit and madVR will tell you so in it's debug output.

+**Choppy image**

+- Ensure you didn't set madVR to be too resource intensive. look at it's "max stats (5s)" in the on-screen debug and ensure that's not beyond your frame rate
+- Nothing else running?
+- Full screen is generally smooter than windowed
+- Use the queue.
+- Press the reset button after starting the video.
+- If your latency (in the gui) is high then issues will appear.
+Ensure you have no drops/misses.
+Ideally your clock lead is positive.
+Set it by changing the frame offset.

 # For developers